FAQs

 Will communities be able to have their say on our proposals?

 Yes.
 Community consultation forms an important part of the pre-application process and we welcome views and feedback to help us develop the project’s design.
-We held a stage of public consultation in autumn 2023 and are holding a second stage of public consultation in 2024 before applying for a DCO.
+We held a stage of public consultation in autumn 2023 and a second stage of public consultation in 2024.

 You can register to keep up to date as our plans progress at https://fosse-green.com/register and you can contact us on info@fossegreenenergy.co.uk or 0800 860 6262 (open Monday to Friday 9am to 5pm) if you have any questions about Fosse Green Energy.